 Students continue to study automotive systems during their Senior year related class.
 Students focus on such topics as fuel systems, emissions, on-board diagnostic systems, transmissions, brakes, and automotive HVAC systems.
 Senior students also acquire more advanced diagnostic and troubleshooting techniques for use in the field.
 Strands 4 and 5 Management and Entrepreneurship Knowledge and Skills & Employability and Career Readiness will be implemented throughout the curricula.
 Strands 4 and 5 Management and Entrepreneurship Knowledge and Skills & Employability and Career Readiness will be implemented throughout the curricula.
+Strands 4 and 5 Management and Entrepreneurship Knowledge and Skills & Employability and Career Readiness will be implemented throughout the curricula.
+Strands 4 and 5 Management and Entrepreneurship Knowledge and Skills & Employability and Career Readiness will be implemented throughout the curricula.
+Strands 4 and 5 Management and Entrepreneurship Knowledge and Skills & Employability and Career Readiness will be implemented throughout the curricula.
 Some of the standards include; Career Exploration and Navigation, Work Ethic and Professionalism, Legal/Ethical/Social Responsibilities, define entrepreneurship and be able to recognize and describe the characteristics of an entrepreneur.